yoavram/curveball/CONTRIBUTING.md

 - test locally or using continuous integration
 - adding the changes to the change log
 - declaring a new version
-- building and deploying the package to a pacakge index
+- building and deploying the package to a package index
 - building and deploying the documentation

 A more elaborate scheme can be found [here](https://khmer.readthedocs.org/en/v1.1/release.html).

 #### Adding changes to the change log

-Before delcaring a new verison you should describe the changes made since the last version.
+Before declaring a new version you should describe the changes made since the last version.
 Call `git log vV.. --oneline --decorate`, replacing `V` with the tag of the last version, to see all the commit logs since the last version; then edit `CHANGELOG.md`.